stefanmielke/ultra64-templates/FirstPersonDungeonCrawler/README.md

 This template has:
 - First person camera
-- Grid-based Movement
+- Grid-based Movement with Collision
+- Custom maps
-- Simple wall rendering macros
+- Map rendering (walls, ground, ceiling)
 - Billboards
 - Custom textures as part of the build pipeline